 What To Expect When Hiring A Dog Bite Lawyer

 Idaho law states that owners are responsible for the actions of their animals that result in any personal injury.

 There is no cost to speak to our attorneys to get advice on your case and understand your legal options.
 Contact us today to talk with a friendly, trusted, and experienced injury attorney at Skaug Law.

-Responsibility of a Dog Owner
+Responsibility Of A Dog Owner

 Dog owners have a responsibility to control their pet’s behavior.
 Some owners may allow their animals to run wild and do not keep them properly restrained when out in public.